 - Safer construction site

 - Reduced litigation

 Available insurance coverage under an OCIP or CCIP policy generally includes:

 Additional coverage can be acquired, depending on the needs and risks of the project.
 Such additional insurance coverage can include:

 - Environmental Liability

 - Contractor Default insurance

-Do you have the right coverage for your needs?
+Do you have the right coverage?
 Make sure you do by contacting the experts at Nahai Insurance Services.
-We can assess your unique business and its unique risks, then craft
+We can assess your unique business and its unique risks, finding suitable coverage for your needs.